microsoft/vscode-languageserver-node/README.md

 [![Build Status](https://travis-ci.org/Microsoft/vscode-languageserver-node.svg?branch=master)](https://travis-ci.org/Microsoft/vscode-languageserver-node)

 Click [here](https://code.visualstudio.com/docs/extensions/example-language-server) for a detailed document on how to use these npm modules to implement language servers for [VSCode](https://code.visualstudio.com/).

 ## History

+### 3.4.0 Server and Client

+* a new npm module `vscode-languageserver-protocol` has been added which contains the protocol definitions in TypeScript.
+This module is now shared between the client and the server.
+* support for proposed protocol has been added to the `protocol`, `client` and `server` npm modules.
+Proposed protocol is subject to change even if it ships in a stable version of the npm modules.
+* proposed protocol has been added for the following features:
+  * _configuration_: support to fetch configuration settings by sending a request from the server to the client
+  * _workspaceFolders_: support to handle more than one root folder per workspace
+  * _colorProvider_: support to compute color ranges for a document

 ### 3.3.0 Server and Client